Frequently Requested Statistics on Immigrants and Immigration in the United States

-MPI estimates that approximately 2 million people could be eligible for the original DACA program, including nearly 1.2 million who were immediately eligible.
+MPI estimates that as of 2016 approximately 1.9 million people were potentially eligible for DACA, including nearly 1.3 million who were immediately eligible.

-Between August 15, 2012, when U.S. Citizenship and Immigration Services (USCIS) began accepting applications, and December 31, 2015, 804,129 initial applications were accepted for consideration by the agency.
-Thus, as of December 2015 (the most recent data offered by USCIS at the time of this article’s publication), about 69 percent of the immediately eligible population had applied.
+Between August 15, 2012, when USCIS began accepting applications, and September 30, 2016, 861,192 initial applications were accepted for consideration.
+Thus, as of September 30, 2016 (the most recent data made public by USCIS at the time of this article’s publication), about 66 percent of the immediately eligible population had applied.
 USCIS approved 752,154 (or 87 percent) of these applications for initial status as of September 30, 2016; 62,809 (7 percent) were denied and the remainder was pending.
 On June 5, 2014, USCIS began accepting DACA renewal applications, and as of September 2016 had accepted 667,287 renewal applications.

-The top states of residence for DACA renewal applicants (refers to accepted applications) are California (29 percent), Texas (16 percent), Illinois (6 percent), New York (5 percent), and Florida (4 percent).
+The top states of residence for DACA renewal applicants (refers to accepted applications) are California (27 percent), Texas (15 percent), New York (6 percent), and Illinois and Florida (5 percent each).
 The top countries of origin are Mexico (77 percent), El Salvador (4 percent), Guatemala and Honduras (2 percent each), and South Korea and Peru (1 percent each).

-- For the most up-to-date DACA application and approval estimates, click here.
+- For the most up-to-date DACA application and approval data from USCIS, click here.

 - Read more about the DACA-eligible population in the MPI report DACA at the Two-Year Mark: A National and State Profile of Youth Eligible and Applying for Deferred Action.